-Why Texas Requires SR-22
+Why does Texas require SR-22 insurance?

 An SR-22 is not a type of insurance — it is a certificate of financial responsibilitythat your insurer files with the Texas Department of Public Safety (TxDPS) to prove you carry at least the state's minimum liability coverage of 30/60/25 ($30,000 bodily injury per person, $60,000 per accident, $25,000 property damage).